maciek226/always-on-line/README.md

 # Always on-line
 I have a self hosted NAS/server at home and I want to always have ability to connect to it.
 However, for that to happen I need my modem and my router to be always online.
 However, if there is a power surge or an issue with the device, the modem or router might need a reset.
 This project uses a Wi-Fi connected Arduino to monitor the internet connect and a relay reset devices connected to it.

 The board pings the router, remote page (google dns), and local device on interval.
 If it cannot connect to the router or the remote server it will shutdown the relay which should be mounted between the power outlet and the modem/router.
+If the server is down, it uses wake-on-lan to turn it on.

 ## Requirements and setup